-In our opinion, the accompanying Financial Report of the Company gives a true and fair view, in all material respects the Company's financial position as at 30 June 2017, and of its financial performance and its cash flows for the year ended on that date:

-- in accordance with Division 60 of the Australian Charities and Not-for-profits Commission (ACNC) Act 2012; and - in compliance with Australian Accounting Standards Reduced Disclosure Requirements and Division 60 of Australian Charities and Not-for-profits Commission Regulation 2013.
+- giving a true and fair view of the Company's financial position as at 30 June 2018, and of its financial performance and its cash flows for the year ended on that date; and - Complying with Australian Accounting Standards Reduced Disclosure Requirements and Division 60 of the Australian Charities and Not-for-profits Commission Regulation 2013.

-The Financial Report comprises:
+The Financial Report comprises

-- Statement of financial position as at 30 June 2017. - Statement of profit or loss and other comprehensive income, Statement of changes in equity, and Statement of cash flows for the year then ended. - Notes including a summary of significant accounting policies. - Directors' Declaration.
+- Statement of financial position as at 30 June 2018. - Statement of profit or loss and other comprehensive income, Statement of changes in equity, and Statement of cash flows for the year then ended. - Notes including a summary of significant accounting policies. - Directors' declaration